The information has been obtained from printed

 For a quick summary of the buses at the main towns only, click here.

-complete timetable Faro – Almancil – Quarteira –
+to view the complete timetable Faro – Almancil – Quarteira –

-Albufeira – Lagoa – Portimão – Lagos, including express services
+Vilamoura – Albufeira – Lagoa – Portimão – Lagos, including fast

-Click here for the complete timetable in the opposite direction Lagos – Portimão – Lagoa – Albufeira – Almancil – Faro.
+Click here for the complete timetable in the opposite direction Lagos – Portimão – Lagoa – Albufeira – Vilamoura - Quarteira - Almancil – Faro.

 I have done my best to indicate what connections there may be.
 However it is my experience that connections are NOT usually held for late running buses.

-Click here for the times of buses along the eastern coast of the Algarve.
+Click here for the times of buses between these towns, along the eastern coast of the Algarve.

-coast do not run at WEEKENDS or on PUBLIC
+Many buses on the VAMUS routes do not run at WEEKENDS or on PUBLIC HOLIDAYS.

-not run on Saturdays, Sundays or on Public
+not run on Saturdays, Sundays or on Public Holidays

-SCH – runs on SCHOOLDAYS only ie will not be running in July and August nor during Christmas and Easter breaks.
+SCH – runs on SCHOOLDAYS only ie will not be running in July and August, not on public holidays nor during Christmas and Easter breaks.